xyproto/aitools/README.md

 # aiutils

-UNIX system utilities that are backed by Ollama / LLMs
+UNIX system utilities that are backed by Ollama / LLMs.

+## A WORK IN PROGRESS